 Activity exclusions:

-- Named weather events once officially declared
+- Named weather events after official declaration

 Medical exclusions:

-- Incidents related to alcohol or drug use
+- Incidents involving alcohol or drug use

 General exclusions:

-- War and terrorism, with limited coverage
+- War and terrorism (limited coverage available)

 Seven Corners Claims Documentation Requirements

-Documentation requirements by claim type:
+Documentation requirements by claim type are shown in the table:

 Medical Emergency | Completed physician certification form, itemized medical bills, proof of payment, hospital discharge summaries, prescription receipts For emergency evacuation: Doctor's statement of medical necessity, evacuation company receipts, medical records supporting evacuation decision |